What Education and Experience Do You Need to Become a Data Scientist?

 In short, our learners have a broad range of different priorities and learning goals.
 Here are 3 of the main ones they have mentioned to us:

-• Machine Learning: Many learners who join us with existing experience in coding are keen to develop their skills in Machine Learning, with the ultimate goal of becoming Machine Learning Engineers.
+- Machine learning: Many learners who join us with existing experience in coding are keen to develop their skills in machine learning, with the ultimate goal of becoming machine learning engineers.
+Want to learn about support vector machines or ensemble learning?
+Turing College is your best bet.

 All 3 of these key areas are covered in depth over the Turing College Data Science course.
 And our focus on soft skills, including regular mentoring from experienced data scientists from tech companies, is one of the things that sets us apart from other educational institutions.